DBS application process – applicant guide

 Most basic checks will be processed by the DBS within fourteen days and most enhanced checks within eight weeks but it can take longer if you have moved around the UK in the five years prior to the application because several police forces will need to be involved in the checking process.

-You can use online services provided by the Disclosure and Barry Service to check the progress of basic or enhanced checks using your application reference number.
+You can use online services provided by the Disclosure and Barring Service to check the progress of basic or enhanced checks using your application reference number.

 You can track the progress of a basic check by using the DBS online account tracking service.
 You do not need to create an account but will need your application reference number, surname and date of birth.